Devil in a Blue Dress (film): Critical response

 Kenneth Turan, film critic for the Los Angeles Times and NPR, liked the film, and wrote: "Hard-boiled fiction is a been-around genre about done-that individuals, so the pleasant air of newness and excitement that Devil in a Blue Dress gives off isn't due to its familiar find-the-girl plot.
 Rather it's the film's glowing visual qualities, a striking performance by Denzel Washington and the elegant control Carl Franklin has over it all that create the most exotic crime entertainment of the season."
 Roger Ebert, writing for the Chicago Sun-Times, did not like the story much but enjoyed the look and tone of the film: "I liked the movie without quite being caught up in it: I liked the period, tone and look more than the story, which I never really cared much about.
 The explanation, when it comes, tidies all the loose ends, but you're aware it's arbitrary – an elegant solution to a chess problem, rather than a necessary outcome of guilt and passion."
 In a positive film review, critic James Berardinelli discussed Devil in a Blue Dress from a sociological viewpoint, especially one involving the 1990s.
 He concludes, "The most interesting element of Devil in a Blue Dress is not the whodunit, but the 'whydunit.'
 Finding the guilty parties isn't as involving as learning their motivation, which is buried in society's perception of racial interaction.
 By uncovering the truth behind this mystery, Franklin illustrates that some attitudes have indeed changed for the better over the last forty years."

 Many critics applauded Don Cheadle's performance, for which he won multiple awards.
 Jerry Renshaw said, "Cheadle steals every scene where he appears as Mouse ..." but he was disappointed by Beals' performance.
 In Variety, film critic Todd McCarthy wrote, "Entering the main flow of the story relatively late, Don Cheadle steals all his scenes as a live-wire, trigger-happy old buddy of Easy’s from Texas, while Sizemore and Mel Winkler, as colorful underworld figures, make strong impressions."

 Review aggregator Rotten Tomatoes would later rate Devil in a Blue Dress at an approval of 92% based on reviews from 123 critics, with an average score of 8.8/10.
-The website’s critical consensus reads: "Humor, interesting characters, and attention to details make the stylish Devil in a Blue Dress an above average noir."
-On Metacritic the film would achieve a score of 78 out of 100, based on reviews from 21 critics, indicating "universal acclaim".
+The website's critical consensus reads: "Humor, interesting characters, and attention to details make the stylish Devil in a Blue Dress an above average noir."
+On Metacritic the film would achieve a score of 78 out of 100, based on reviews from 21 critics, indicating a "generally favorable" reception.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.